uc-cdis/compose-services/README.md

 ### Changing the data dictionary
 For an introduction to the data model and some essential information for modifying a data dictionary, please read [this](https://gen3.org/docs/submitdata/) before proceeding.

-The data dictionary the commons uses is dictated by either the `DICTIONARY_URL` or the `PATH_TO_SCHEMA_DIR` environment variable in both sheepdog and peregrine.
+The data dictionary the commons uses is dictated by either the `DICTIONARY_URL` or the `PATH_TO_SCHEMA_DIR` environment variable in both Sheepdog and Peregrine.
 The default value for `DICTIONARY_URL` are set to `https://s3.amazonaws.com/dictionary-artifacts/datadictionary/develop/schema.json` and the default value for `PATH_TO_SCHEMA_DIR` is set to the `example-schemas` directory which is downloaded as part of the compose-services repo (from [here](https://github.com/uc-cdis/datadictionary/tree/develop/gdcdictionary/schemas)).
 Both correspond to the developer test data dictionary, as one is on AWS and one is a local data dictionary setup.
-To override this default, edit the `environment` fields in the peregrine section of the `docker-compose.yml` file.
-This will change the value of the environment variable in both sheepdog and peregrine.
+To override this default, edit the `environment` fields in the `peregrine-service` section of the `docker-compose.yml` file.
+This will change the value of the environment variable in both Sheepdog and Peregrine.
 An example, where the `DICTIONARY_URL` and `PATH_TO_SCHEMA_DIR` environment variables is set to the default values, is provided in the docker-compose.yml.

 **NOTE**: Only one of the two environment variables can be active at a time.
 The data commons will prefer `DICTIONARY_URL` over `PATH_TO_SCHEMA_DIR`.
 To reduce confusion, keep the variable you're not using commented out.

-In addition to changing the `DICTIONARY_URL` or `PATH_TO_SCHEMA_DIR` field, it may also be necessary to change the `APP` environment variable in data-portal.
+In addition to changing the `DICTIONARY_URL` or `PATH_TO_SCHEMA_DIR` field, it may also be necessary to change the `APP` environment variable in `portal-service`.
 This will only be the case if the alternate dictionary deviates too much from the default dev dictionary.

 As this is a change to the Docker Compose configuration, you will need to restart the Docker Compose to apply the changes.